4 Money Truths I Wish I Knew In College

 I never returned home during my college years because it cost money to fly, and I didn’t have any money to spare.
 I did visit a friend’s home in NYC (I went to college in New York State).
 But I never imagined that I would never see home for four years due to my lack of money.

-The problem with staying on campus during the holidays is that many universities will shut down the majority of their dormitories to cleaning and fix things.
+The problem with staying on campus during the holidays is that many universities will shut down the majority of their dormitories to clean and fix things.

 You will typically be given notice about this, but many students may find themselves scrambling for a place to stay when the dorms are closed.
 Fortunately, I almost always lived in dorms that were open during the holidays.